-More specifically, the policy should expressly guarantee faculty the right to teach, research, and speak about matters within their areas of expertise and on matters of public concern, without facing punishment-even where some find their views, ideas, findings, or methods "uncomfortable, unwelcome, disagreeable, or offensive."19 It must protect all classroom speech germane to the topic of the course-as broadly construed-and even speech not germane to the course if it is of short duration.
+More specifically, the policy should expressly recognize that the First Amendment and Florida law guarantee faculty the right to teach, research, and speak about matters within their areas of expertise and on matters of public concern without facing punishment - even when some find their views, ideas, findings, or methods "uncomfortable, unwelcome, disagreeable, or offensive."14 It must protect all classroom speech germane to the topic of the course - as broadly construed - and even speech not germane to the course if it is of short duration.
 Moreover, the policy should make clear that educators on college and university campuses are free to speak their minds, ask tough questions, and facilitate learning without the threat of institutional censorship, coercion, or intimidation.
-Finally, the proposed regulations should make clear that professors are free to speak as private citizens on matters of public concern.
+Finally, the proposed regulations should make clear that professors have a First Amendment right to speak as private citizens on matters of public concern.